Download PDF

 NOAA Atlas 14 provides point precipitation frequency estimates.

-5. In this workshop, the 1% frequency storm will be simulated.
+- In this workshop, the 1% frequency storm will be simulated.
 The frequency-depth values from the 1/100 annual exceedance probability column COULD be copied and pasted manually into the Frequency Storm Component Editor as seen in the figure associated with Task 4, Step 8 below.
-However, HEC-HMS now has the ability to ingest NOAA Atlas 14 precipitation-frequency grids directly.
+However, HEC-HMS now has the ability to import NOAA Atlas 14 precipitation-frequency grids directly.
 These grids can be found on the Supplementary Information tab.
 For this workshop, we are interested in the 1/100 annual exceedance probability and the 15-min, 30-min, 1-hour, 2-hour, 3-hour, 6-hour, 12-hour, and 1-day durations.
 Each of these grids have already been downloaded for you and are located in the data folder in your HEC-HMS project directory.
+Note these grids are in ASCII (.asc) format.

-7. Click the directory button and navigate to the data folder in your project directory.
-Select all of the precipitation frequency grids as seen below and then click Open
+- Click the directory button and navigate to the data folder in your project directory.
+Select all of the precipitation frequency grids as seen below and then click Open.

 Balanced Hyetograph